JoaoVallePereira/Toothed_Whales_Forag_Tactics/README.md

 ## Contents

 1. Files and directions
     * 1.1.
-Data and script to reproduce the analysis
+Data and script to reproduce the figures
     * 1.2.
 Instructions

 ### 1.1.
 Data and script to reproduce the analysis